infinum/ios-handbook/Basics/Naming.md

 ## Prose

-* When referring to functions in prose (tutorials, books and comments) include the required parameter names from the caller's perspective or `_` for unnamed parameters
+* When referring to functions in prose (tutorials, books and comments) include the required parameter names from the caller's perspective or `_` for unnamed parameters.
 * When in doubt, check how Xcode lists the method in the jump bar `(CTRL + 6)`.

 ![iOS NAMING - JUMP BAR](/img/xcode_jump_bar.png "iOS xCode jump bar methods naming")